weldlabucsb/DataAnalysis/readme.md

         'xLim',options.xLim);
 ```

 - avgRepeats averages the repeats in the provided RunData for each value of the specified varied cicero variable.
 Can average repeats over multiple RunDatas if provided as a cell array of RunDatas.
-Currently outputs averaged summedODy, varied_variable_values, and yWidths (SD of gaussian fit), but will later be extended to output the repeat-averaged specified cicero variable name.
+Outputs an averaged atomdata-like structure with averaged values for the variable names provided as a cell array (of strings) as its third argument.

 ## Current State of Affairs
 I've so far built a couple plotting functions based on this functionality, such as stackedExpansionPlot and widthEvolutionPlot.
 More will follow.